rdfostrich/article-jws2018-ostrich/content/related-work.md

-BEAR provides baseline RDF archive implementations based on [HDT](cite:cites hdt) and [Jena's](cite:cites jena) [TDB store](https://jena.apache.org/documentation/tdb/) for the IC, CB, TB approaches, but also hybrid IC/CB and TB/CB approaches.
+BEAR provides baseline RDF archive implementations based on [HDT](cite:cites hdt) and [Jena's](cite:cites jena) [TDB store](https://jena.apache.org/documentation/tdb/) for the IC, CB, and TB approaches, but also hybrid IC/CB and TB/CB approaches.
 The hybrid approaches are based on snapshots followed by delta chains, as implemented by [TailR](cite:cites tailr).
 Due to HDT not supporting quads, the TB and TB/CB approaches could not be implemented in the HDT baseline implementations.